trezzuri/erpnext-docs/docs/en/CRM/sales-person.md

 # Sales Person

 **Sales Person is a person who sells your products/services.**

-Sales Persons are created in hierarchical manner in SOMA.
+Sales Persons are created in hierarchical manner in ERPNext.
 You can create sales persons and add other sales persons under the main sales persons.

 To access the Sales Person list, go to:

->
 > Home > Selling > Selling > Sales Person
->
->
->

 It can also be accessed from: